pylls/wfwo/README.md

 </p>
 </div>

-The code, and as shown in `example.sh`, is split into two scripts: `sim.py` or simulation and `metrics.py` for metrics.
+The code, and as shown in `example.sh`, is split into two scripts: `sim.py` for simulation and `metrics.py` for metrics.
 For more details on each see below.

 ## Details on Simulation